haerynkim/heart_rate_sentinel_server/README.md

 Sendgrid does not work in the current state of files on the master branch.
 The send_email.py function, an isolated sketch that is not integrated into the code, works as I mentioned in issue #7.
 The send_email function in the main server sketch, api.py, also works as I mentioned in issue #7.
 However, I could figure out a way to make the sketch send an email without having to enter the following two command lines:
 <br/>1: /Applications/Python\ 3.7/Install\ Certificates.command
 <br/>2: export SENDGRID_API_KEY='<my Send Grid key>'
+<br/> One thing to note is this send_email function is inside the post request function that puts up a patient's heart rate.
+Thus the HTTP Error (401 unauthorized), makes the server crash.
+The sendgrid code has some internal exception so I could not program in another exception so the code does not terminate gracefully, but the rest of the function continues to work.
 <br/> So this sketch, integrated into api.py assuming that it is in working state, is in another branch called email.
 I would git pull master while you're on this branch to your local machine, because the master branch on remote origin would be ahead by a few commits as things are.

   Have a good time!